Petra, the "secret lost city" carved out of the living rock in the mountains of Biblical Edom. It remained unknown until 1812.

 Cairo, Several of the Giza pyramids are counted among the largest man made structures ever built.

 Ararat, the massive, 25 miles in diameter and bridges Armenia, Iran and Turkey.
-The book of Genesis locates this mountain as the resting place for Noah's ark.
+Genesis locates this mountain as the resting place for Noah's ark.

 Ephesus, the Library once held nearly 12,000 scrolls.
 Designed with an exaggerated entrance so as to enhance its perceived size.